angelbujalance/evoman_framework/README.md

-# Evoma
+# Evoman
 Evoman [[1]](#1) is a video game playing framework made in PyGame to be used as a testbed for optimization algorithms.
 It's inspired on the game MegaMan II.

 A demo can be found here:  https://www.youtube.com/watch?v=ZqaMjd1E4ZI

 Evolutionary Computing is used to train an AI-player to defeat the enemies.
 Each level contains one enemy, which has its own characteristics, such as the way it attacks.
 This enemy can shoot projectiles and the player can shoot to decrease the health of the enemy.
-These enemies resemble the enemies from MegaMan II.
+The moves of the enemies are predefined and resemble the enemies from MegaMan II.

 There are two methods, namely the specialist and the generalist.
 For the specialist, only a single objective is used for training.
 The objective is the enemy in this case.
 On the other hand, a generalist performs training on multiple enemies.